Tohoku-University-Takizawa-Lab/neoSYCL/README.md

 neoSYCL supports three types of devices:

-- Host: Kernels are executed the host.
+- Host: Kernels are executed on the host.
 This device is always available.
 - CPU: Kernels are compiled to a shared library and executed on the host CPU.
 To use this device, add the `-DBUILD_KERNEL_OUTLINER=ON` option when invoking CMake.